Celenenyangoro/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path
+script to display the contents list of your current directory